Xenixi/PlaylistAssist/README.md

 Welcome to PlaylistAssist by Kobe McManus (github.com/xenixi).
 Set your hotkeys in hotkeys.config.
+__NOTICE: ALL VERSIONS BEFORE Release v1.1.1 HAVE A NONFUNCTIONAL CLIENT SECRET IN THE SOURCE THAT MUST BE CHANGED TO AN__ __ACTIVE SECRET KEY FOR THE SOFTWARE TO WORK.__
 DEFAULT UTIL HOTKEYS:
 ctrl+shift+f1 exits. | ctrl+shift+f2 exits and starts new console process | Use alt+f1 to see if PlaylistAssist is running in background